GeoMOER/moer-base-python/docs/units/_unit01/unit01-01_Intro.md

 Python’s large and active community provides extensive resources, documentation, and support, making it easier for developers to learn, collaborate, and solve problems.

 Whether you’re automating your daily tasks, building a website, or developing AI models — **Python is a great place to start.**

+## ⚙️ What is an Algorithm?

+An **algorithm** is a sequence of step-by-step instructions to solve a specific problem or perform a task.

+### Example: Baking a Cake (Algorithm)

+This is an algorithm!
+Just like a recipe, programming algorithms give exact instructions to achieve a goal.

+{% include figure image_path="/assets/images/unit_images/u01/algo_backen.png" %}
+---